Tata Motors bets on new sedan to revive weak India sales

-UPDATE 1-India Maruti Suzuki's Q4 profit up 16 pct on higher sales of premium models

-* Maruti has been launching more premium models (Updates with background, details)

-NEW DELHI Aug 1 India's Tata Motors Ltd will launch a passenger car this month, its first new offering in four years, in a bid to regain market share and plug losses in its domestic business, which was also hard hit by the slowing economy.
+NEW DELHI Tata Motors Ltd will launch a passenger car this month, its first new offering in four years, in a bid to regain market share and plug losses in its domestic business, which was also hard hit by the slowing economy.

 The car, called Zest, is a compact sedan built on a new platform and, in a departure from previous models, boasts user-friendly features such as touch-screen control panels.